Petroleum industry in Iran: The era of international control, 1901–1979

-Iran's oil industry began in 1901, when British speculator William D'Arcy received a concession from Iran to explore and develop southern Iran's oil resources.
+Iran's oil industry began in 1901, when the British speculator William D'Arcy received a concession from Iran to explore and develop southern Iran's oil resources.
 The exploration in Iran was led by George Reynolds.
 The discovery of oil on May 26, 1908 led to the formation in 1909 of the London-based Anglo-Persian Oil Company (APOC).
 By purchasing a majority of the company's shares in 1914, the British government gained direct control of the Iranian oil industry, which it would not relinquish for 37 years.
 After 1935 the APOC was called the Anglo-Iranian Oil Company (AIOC).
 A 60-year agreement signed in 1933 established a flat payment to Iran of four British pounds for every ton of crude oil exported and denied Iran any right to control oil exports.

 In 1950, ongoing popular demand prompted a vote in the Parliament to nationalize the petroleum industry.
 In 1951, the government of Prime Minister Mohammad Mosaddeq formed the National Iranian Oil Company (NIOC).
 A 1953 coup d'état led by British and U.S. intelligence agencies ousted the Mosaddeq government and paved the way for a new oil agreement.
 In 1954, a new agreement divided profits equally between the NIOC and a multinational consortium that had replaced the AIOC, which at this time had been renamed The British Petroleum Company.
-In 1973, after the Shah threatened that the agreement will not be extended unless the consortium doubled oil production or handing over oil production entirely to Iranians, Iran signed a new 20-year concession with the consortium, which handed over oil production entirely to NIOC while giving the consortium privileged priority to purchase oil from NIOC.
+In 1973, after the Shah threatened that the agreement would not be extended unless the consortium doubled oil production or handing over oil production entirely to Iranians, Iran signed a new 20-year concession with the consortium, which handed over oil production entirely to NIOC while giving the consortium privileged priority to purchase oil from NIOC.

 Beginning in the late 1950s, many of Iran's international oil agreements did not produce the expected outcomes.
 Even those oil companies that managed to extract oil in their designated areas contributed very little to the country's total oil production.
 By the time of the Islamic Revolution of 1978–79, the five largest international companies that had agreements with the NIOC accounted for only 10.4 percent of total oil production.
 During this period, Iran's oil industry remained disconnected from other industries, particularly manufacturing.
 This separation promoted inefficiencies in the country's overall industrial economy.

 In 1973, at a time when Iran was the second-largest oil exporter in the world and the Arab–Israeli War of October 6–25 was pressurizing the price of oil, the Shah of Iran told the New York Times, "Of course the world price of oil is going to rise. ...
 Certainly!
 And how ...; You [Western nations] increased the price of wheat you sell us by 300%, and the same for sugar and cement ...; You buy our crude oil and sell it back to us, refined as petrochemicals, at a hundred times the price you've paid to us ...; It's only fair that, from now on, you should pay more for oil.
 Let's say ten times more."